 Post-secondary education contributes significantly to the talent and workforce development of a community.
 While the structure of K-12 education is relatively similar from one community to the next, higher education can take many forms.
 From community colleges and traditional universities to trade schools, higher education offers a variety of educational programs and content to meet the needs of the community.
-Higher education can also be an attractor for the community, drawing students and faculty from abroad.
-Similar to K-12 institutions, higher education has many opportunities to leverage internetenabled technologies to facilitate a more robust learning environment.
+Higher education can also attract students and faculty from abroad.
+Similar to K-12 institutions, higher education has many opportunities to leverage internet-enabled technologies to facilitate a more robust learning environment.

-These data show the connectivity and use of technology among higher education institutions in the community compared to those in other communities participating in Connected Nation's Connected program.
-These data should be used to make informed decisions and implement solutions for improving connectivity in the community.
+These data show the connectivity and use of technology among higher education institutions in the community, compared to those in other communities participating in Connected Nation's Connected program.
+These data should be used to make informed decisions and implement solutions for improving connectivity.
 This information was gathered through surveys distributed in the community.

-Data from San Saba County represent survey responses collected between January 2021 and August 2021.
-During this time, no San Saba County institutes of higher education responded to this survey.
-Data from all Connected communities represent survey responses collected between January 1, 2017, and August 31, 2021.
+Data from Clay County represent survey responses collected between September and November 2021.
+During this time, no Clay County facilities at higher education institutions responded.
+Data from all Connected communities represent survey responses collected between January 1, 2017, and November 30, 2021.
 As more communities participate in the Connected program, these figures are likely to change.